 Even when you are pretty sure you know how much time something will take, you should consider building in a little breathing space.
 Perhaps you quote $125 on the flyer project, just to cover the possibility that it takes you a little extra time to tweak some of the design elements.
 You might even quote $150, in case you end up working two hours on the project.

 When you do get a client that will allow you to work on an hourly basis, consider purchasing a timekeeping application.
 Some freelance graphic designers charge more than $300 an hour (although $75 to $150 an hour is much more common, and there are those, at the low end, that charge $25 to $50 an hour).
 If you are going to charge hourly, and get your preferred rate, you had better be working on the client’s project for all of the time charged.
 No messing around on Facebook for 15 minutes of the hour.

 Another option is to provide a graphic design menu.
-There are some projects, like creating logos, that are fairly easy to do.
+There are some projects, like creating logos, that are fairly easy to do. (*Update* I’ve received a lot of flack for saying creating logos are easy.
+I don’t mean to devalue the work, and real graphic designers insist it’s hard work.
+Read the comments for a better idea of what it’s like to work as a freelance graphic designer.)
 Peter Anderson, the awesome designer that created the Planting Money Seeds logo, has made it kind of a specialty.
 He’s a great logo guy (and he does good work on other things, too).
 If you have a specialty, you can consider creating a menu for your work, and allow clients to choose what they are looking for, and base your fee on that.